 I got a doxie from a shelter and within 5 days the back legs were dragging.
 He had ruptured a disc in his back.
 The surgery would cost $2,000. which I did not have.
 The shelter would take him back and would put him down.
-He has been on cage rest for a month and has been getting accupuncture and can now pull himself up on his hind legs.
-The vet says he will have a full recovery.
-I found internet sites very helpful and supportive.

 Try googling help with veterinary bills.
 Also the HSUS has a list of helps.
 If your vet is AHAA certified, he can make an application for funds.
 There are a lot of options out there, you can even try asking for help on your facebook page.
 Good for you for not giving up, and good luck.